Overview

 The Future Leaders Speech Contest, organized by Eduprogress Co., Ltd. with support from Trinity College London, aims to provide a platform for young people aged 6-18 to showcase their English-speaking and leadership skills while developing confidence in public speaking.
 This event offers participants the opportunity to practice effective communication in English and fosters essential 21st-century skills crucial for success in the modern world.

-To support participants with limited experience in speech preparation, all participants have the opportunity to join two optional Future Leaders Online Preparation Sessions, which introduce fundamental concepts of speech-writing, preparation, and delivery.
+To support participants with limited experience in speech preparation, all participants have the opportunity to join an optional Future Leaders Online Preparation Session, which introduces fundamental concepts of speech-writing, preparation, and delivery.
 Participants seeking a fuller project-based learning experience can choose to engage in optional self-study worksheets designed to provide additional practice before they begin writing and preparing their own speeches.

 Aims